Bryan Singer: 2000s

 In the early 2000s, Singer was hoping to direct Confessions of a Dangerous Mind based on the Chuck Barris book of the same name.
 The film was later directed by George Clooney for Miramax Films with Sam Rockwell in the lead role.
-In February 2001, Singer was attempting to produce a new Battlestar Galactica television series for Studios USA (now NBC Universal Television Studio) Speaking to BBC News, Singer said he was "confident that the Galactica brand is a sleeping giant.
+In February 2001, Singer was attempting to produce a new Battlestar Galactica television series for Studios USA (now NBC Universal Television Studio).
+Speaking to BBC News, Singer said he was "confident that the Galactica brand is a sleeping giant.
 It was a show I watched during its initial run, from the pilot to the final episode.
 The essence and the brand name is quite potent in a climate where there's a great deficit of sci-fi programming."
 Singer eventually left the project, which was produced by another team on the Sci Fi Channel.

-In mid-2004, Singer was in negotiations to direct X-Men: The Last Stand for Fox, when Singer agreed to direct Superman Returns for Warner Bros.
-In consequence, Fox terminated its production deal with Bad Hat Harry Productions, Singer's production company.
+Singer directed the superhero films X-Men (2000) and X2 (2003), which were commercial successes.
+In mid-2004, Singer was in negotiations to direct X-Men: The Last Stand for 20th Century Fox when he agreed to direct Superman Returns for Warner Bros.
+Pictures.
+In consequence, 20th Century Fox terminated its production deal with Bad Hat Harry Productions, Singer's production company.

 Superman Returns was filmed in Australia in 2005, and was released on June 28, 2006.
 Singer claimed that he had always admired and identified with the character, citing the fact that he and Superman are both orphans, noting that he was inspired by the 1978 film starring Christopher Reeve and the comics of Alex Ross.

 In August 2009, Universal Pictures announced that Singer would direct and produce a big screen reimagining of the Battlestar Galactica television series of the late-1970s, which would not draw any material from the Syfy Channel reimagined series.
 On September 10, 2009, it was announced NBC has partnered with Singer and Bryan Fuller to adapt Augusten Burroughs's Sellevision into a series about a fictional home shopping network, according to The Hollywood Reporter.
 Neither project was ultimately produced.

-At the premiere of James Cameron's Avatar on December 16, 2009, Singer confirmed that he would be directing Jack the Giant Slayer (2013) for Warner Bros, and that he had signed on to do X-Men: First Class, but conflicts between the two projects led to Singer being only a producer and co-screenwriter on First Class, with Matthew Vaughn taking over directorial duties.
+At the premiere of James Cameron's Avatar on December 16, 2009, Singer confirmed that he would be directing Jack the Giant Slayer (2013) for Warner Bros.
+Pictures, and that he had signed on to do X-Men: First Class, but conflicts between the two projects led to Singer being only a producer and co-screenwriter on First Class, with Matthew Vaughn taking over directorial duties.